tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ---|---|---
-4|Sharpshooter, Wisdom of the Earth, Reliable Talent | 5 or lower on any check with expertise 6|Magically Stealthy, Surprise Attack, Insightful Fighting| 5 or lower on any check with proficiency 8|Improved Blessing of the Raven Queen, Improved Favored Enemy, Oracle Shot| 10 or lower on any check with expertise 10|Remarkable Precision| 10 or lower on any check with proficiency
+4|Sharpshooter, Wisdom of the Earth, Reliable Talent | 5 or lower on any check with expertise 6|Magically Stealthy, Surprise Attack, Insightful Fighting| 5 or lower on any check with proficiency 8|Improved Blessing of the Raven Queen, Improved Favored Enemy, Oracle Shot| 10 or lower on any stealth check 10|Remarkable Precision| 10 or lower on any [___] check

 ## Level 4:
 ### Sharpshooter